apache/spark/docs/spark-connect-overview.md

 <div data-lang="scala"  markdown="1">
-To use Spark Connect as part of a Scala application/project, we first to include the right dependencies.
+To use Spark Connect as part of a Scala application/project, we first need to include the right dependencies.
 Using the `sbt` build system as an example, we add the following dependencies to the `build.sbt` file:
 {% highlight sbt %}
 libraryDependencies += "org.apache.spark" %% "spark-sql-api" % "3.5.0"